-Two weeks ago, I introduced you to five cosmetics ingredients you should avoid.
-These are chemicals you’ll often find in things like shampoos, conditioners, deodorants, sunblocks, and makeups – you know, the stuff you’re covering yourself in everyday.
+These are chemicals you probably aren’t too excited about in common personal care products like shampoos, conditioners, deodorants, sunblocks, and makeups – you know, the stuff you’re covering yourself in everyday.
 Cosmetics manufacturers use these ingredients to improve their product’s ability to clean, moisturize, beautify, or improve an odor, but they often do lots of other bad stuff in the process.
 So the question is, do these products need these chemicals to work like we want them to, or are there alternative products that manage to use more natural and/or less harmful ingredients while still getting the job done?
 Indeed, there are, and today I’m going to share my findings with you.

 Now, it’s fairly common for people to switch over to a Primal lifestyle and find they just don’t feel the need for all the lotions, creams, concealers, and other body care products they used to wear.
 Some even ditch shampoo, deodorant, and soap altogether.
 Still, though, that’s not everyone.
 I regularly received reader requests for safe cosmetics recommendations.
 So let’s look at some of these safer alternatives.
 I’ll try to include every possible category that falls under the “cosmetics” umbrella, but if I miss anything, don’t hesitate to let me know in the comment board.